Paatal/project-repo-template/README.md

 [The project Google drive folder](https://drive.google.com/drive/u/0/folders/1vLp-H32KTNobiZF2cK82At90S6dVJNUf) is accessible to onboarded participants.

 ## Slack channel
-The project slack channel (#yourChannelNameHere) is accessible to onboarded participants.
+The project slack channel [#yourChannelNameHere](link to your channel here) is accessible to onboarded participants.
 You will *not* automatically be added to Slack; however, we encourage you to please join via the link you are emailed when you onboard (bit.ly/cd2h-onboarding-form).

 ## Need help with GitHub?
 See the Managing Tranlational Informatics Projects (MTIP) tutorial

 This [tutorial](https://data2health.github.io/mtip-tutorial/lessons/Lesson5.html) covers markdown basics and more.

+## Acknowledgements

+Research reported in this work was supported by the National Institutes of Health’s National Center for Advancing Translational Sciences, Grant Number U24TR002306.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.